I'll Try Not to Make This Weird

 I made it to Los Angeles with a checkered teenage past and a kind of reckless professionalism, equal parts ambition and poor impulse control.

 I was a delinquent when I met Russell, a hotshot record promoter who was absolutely certain he knew best about everything, including me.
 He wasn’t wrong.
 When I was a mess, he showed up.
 When I needed a door opened, he opened it.
 We had crazy love and still do.
-Russell got me my first job at one of the largest talent agencies, and in a lot of ways made me who I am.
-I’ve never quite figured out how to stay mad at him.

 At ICM, I delivered scripts to movie stars, packages to rock stars that were definitely not scripts, and was once greeted by a young Nick Nolte in his underpants.